-Semester 1 modules are delivered online using state of the art technology.
-In Semester 2 students are on placement in RTE and the independent production sector.
+Semester 1 modules are delivered online and through on site weekend workshops.
+In Semester 2 students are on placement in RTE and in TVM.
 For further information on online delivery and timetabling go to: http://tel.cit.ie/certintvproduction

 What will you be doing?

 TV Production, Audio visual production, researching, directing, camera operators, sound recording and video editing, live programming and documentary making.

 Why do this course?

-- All participants will get work experience in RTE and in TVM, one of Ireland’s largest production companies which covers events nationally and internationally.
+All participants will get work experience in RTE and in TVM, one of Ireland’s largest production companies which covers events nationally and internationally.

-- Students will be introduced to experienced and senior speakers working in TV production.
+Students will be introduced to experienced and senior speakers working in TV production.

-- The programme is delivered in a blended format, combining both online delivery and face-to-face placement activities.
+The programme is delivered in a blended format, combining both online delivery and face-to-face workshops and placement activities.
 Blended learning will offer you the opportunity to study part of the programme within your own schedule and at your own location.

 What are the benefits of blended learning?

-The programme is delivered in a blended format, combining both online delivery and face-to-face placement activities.
 Blended learning will offer you the opportunity to study part of the programme within your own schedule and at your own location.
-Using state of the art communication and education technology, you will have live access to CIT lecturers and a range of international speakers.
+Using state of the art communication and education technology, you will have live access to CIT lecturers and a range of industry speakers.
 The work placements in Semester Two will be on-site in an industry setting.